 Dragon Boat Festival

-Crowds munching on sticky rice dumplings (zongzi) will be streaming to this exciting event that originated in China over 2,000 years ago and now takes place in Chinese communities all over the globe.
+You’ll see crowds munching on sticky rice dumplings (zongzi) at this exciting event, which originated in China over 2,000 years ago and now takes place in Chinese communities all over the globe.
 A festival of many names, it’s also known as Duanwu, Tuen Ng and Double Fifth Festival (falling on the fifth day of the fifth month).
-Head to Bedok Reservoir for the prestigious Dragon Boat Racing Festival, where competing teams will paddle furiously to the finish line in time with the intense beat of drums.
+Head to Bedok Reservoir for the prestigious Dragon Boat Racing Festival, where competing teams paddle furiously to the finish line in time with the intense beat of drums.

 Hari Raya Haji